Milestone

 Neutrinos Group

 Hyper-Kamiokande (Hyper-K) is a next-generation water Cherenkov detector with a fiducial volume more than eight times larger than its predecessor, Super-Kamiokande.
-Equipped with over 20,000 newly developed photodetectors, the experiment will allow precision studies of neutrino properties, searches for proton decay, and insights into some of the most fundamental questions about the universe.
+Equipped with over 20,000 newly developed photodetectors, the experiment will enable precision studies of neutrino properties, searches for proton decay, and investigations of some of the most fundamental questions in particle physics and cosmology.

-The cavern, located 600 meters underground in Hida City, Gifu Prefecture, was completed on July 31, 2025.
-The next stage will transform this space into a gigantic tank holding 260,000 cubic meters of ultra-pure water, where the new detector will be constructed and instrumented.
-Hyper-K is scheduled to begin operation in 2028.
+The underground cavern, located 600 metres below ground in Hida City, Gifu Prefecture, was completed on 31 July 2025.
+This milestone marks the end of a critical preparatory phase and enables the next stage of the project, which will transform the cavern into a giant tank containing 260,000 cubic metres of ultra-pure water, where the Hyper-Kamiokande detector will be constructed and instrumented.
+The experiment is scheduled to begin operations in 2028.

 Latest Group News